AndrejStojkovic/Arduino-PCTempMonitor/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://reponame/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).
+Go to [Issues](https://github.com/AndrejStojkovic/Arduino-PCTempMonitor/issues) and post there.

 ## Contributing

-To contribute, you can just make a Pull request or go to Issues and post there
+To contribute, you can just make a Pull Request or go to [Issues](https://github.com/AndrejStojkovic/Arduino-PCTempMonitor/issues) and post there.

 ## Creators